-As natural sources of food become more plentiful the bees may stop using the sugar syrup.
-I would stop feeding as soon as you see this drop off.
+As natural sources of food become more plentiful the bees may stop using sugar syrup.
+I would stop feeding as soon as you see this drop-off.

 Some beekeepers like to feed continuously in the first year.
 We’ve had no problem if we stop once the colony is established.
 We want them out in the wild.

-Lemongrass oil is used in swarm traps to attracts bees at it mimics a queen’s pheromones.
-Since you have brand new equipment, a couple of drops of lemongrass oil may help the bees adapt faster to their new home and keep them from absconding.
+Lemongrass oil is used in swarm traps to attract bees as it mimics a queen’s pheromones.
+Since you have brand-new equipment, a couple of drops of lemongrass oil may help the bees adapt faster to their new home and keep them from absconding.